-A #10 insulated solid copper wire or #12 AWG HS-CCS high strength copper clad steel insulated locate wire shall be wrapped around all PVC pipe so that one revolution is made at least every pipe joint.
+A #12 AWG HS-CCS high strength copper clad steel insulated locate wire shall be laid on top of all pipe.
 Splices are to be made with an approved connector, and are to be suitably protected against corrosion.
 Where the main is laid off the road, the wire is to be brought to the surface approximately every 500 feet to an air valve vault or a valve box with a sign post.
 Where the main is laid in the street, the wire is to be brought into a valve box approximately every 500 feet.
 Sign post shall be furnished by the Utilities Department; valve boxes to be furnished by Contractor.
+Locate wire on stubs need to be extended up and fixed or stapled to the stub marker post.

 - 4.5.3.2.2.1.
 FIELD-CUTTING PVC PIPE.
 See 4.5.2.1.1.1.1. - 4.5.3.2.2.2.
 BEDDING AND BACKFILL FOR PVC PIPE. - 4.5.3.2.2.2.1.
 PVC PIPE 6" AND LARGER IN DIAMETER.
 Bedding to be as stated in 4.5.1.4.1.
 Backfill to be as stated in 4.5.1.6. and following. - 4.5.3.2.2.2.2.
 PVC PIPE LESS THAN 6" IN DIAMETER.
 Pipe shall be bedded on 4" of fill sand, and fill sand shall extend 4" above the top of pipe. - 4.5.3.2.3.
 INSTALLATION OF PRESTRESSED CONCRETE CYLINDER PIPE.
 Installation shall be as directed in AWWA Manual M9, Concrete Pressure Pipe. - 4.5.3.3.
 INSTALLATION OF FIRE LINES.
 The fire line definition for this specification is the water supply line or main from the valve at the City water main to the building.
-The owner, developer, or contractor must contact the City of Bloomington Utilities Engineering Dept. and complete an Application Request for Fire Line Connection and receive CBU approval before start of construction.
-All fire lines shall remain private, from the valve on the City water main to the extremity.
-Pipe material shall be ductile iron pressure class 350 unless special permission for use of other pipe material is given by the Utilities Engineer.
-All fire lines shall be equipped with a double check valve, a bypass detector meter is required unless it is on a metered line.
-The double check valve shall be AMES Silver Bullet, Model 3000ss, Watts 774DCDA, or Wilkins 350ASTDA double check detector assembly (DCDA) and shall be installed in accordance with manufacturer's requirements, when a reduced pressure zone (RPZ) is required or on a metered line the model numbers change.
-The check valve, bypass detector meter (registering in gallons), and piping shall all be sized by a fire system designer according to fire flow demands and area system pressure and flow.
-For design details see CBU Standard Detail Number 28 or 29.
-The fire department having jurisdiction must approve location of post indicator valve(s) and fire dept. connection.
-The fire line shall be flushed, pressure tested, and purification tested to the latest revision of AWWA C651.
-No connection shall be made to the fire line until successful completion of both pressure and purification tests.
-For fire line testing procedure (see 4.5.8.2.3.).
+Fire line pipe material shall be ductile iron pressure class 350 unless special permission for use of other pipe material is given by the Utilities Engineer.
+All fire lines shall remain private for their entirety, beginning at the connection to the valve on the City water main.
+Following acceptance of the project completion, the connection valve will become property of the City and be used as their control valve. - 4.5.3.3.1.
+INSTALLATION OF BACKFLOW AND WATER QUALITY PROTECTION DEVICES.
+The customer shall adhere to backflow requirements set forth by Bloomington Municipal Code Title